capta1nLz/KanColle_FleetResourceCalculator/README.md

 This simple desktop application helps players of the browser game “Kantai Collection” (舰队Collection) calculate the fuel and ammunition consumed by their fleet during a single battle.
-The game allows a fleet of up to six ships.
-Each ship consumes 20% of its maximum fuel and ammo in a normal battle and 30% if the battle extends into the night.
+It calculate resource consumption based on the total resource needed to restock the ship, and take 20% of that to work out the cost of each battle, if the battle extends into the night.

 Calculator only account for standard battle consume, and not covering extras like repairing cost.

+Calculator also allows users to save the fleet they entered and load the fleet to the current editor.

 Data will be updated irregularly.